CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Dec 9, 2025

 | +0.50% | +$178 | +$64,080 |

-If rates rise 0.25% after the September 16-17 FOMC meeting, a borrower who locked beforehand saves $31,320 over the loan term.
+If rates rise 0.25% after an FOMC meeting, a borrower who locked beforehand saves $31,320 over the loan term.
 This calculation assumes:

 Even if rates remain flat or decline slightly post-FOMC, the cost of a 90-day lock (typically 0.125-0.25 points) breaks even if it prevents a rate increase of just 0.125%.
 For most Denver borrowers, this represents acceptable risk management.

 A stellar credit score (think 740+) and a 20% down payment snag lower rates (Chestnut Mortgage).
-Before the September FOMC meeting, focus on:
+Before the next FOMC meeting, focus on:

 Credit Score Enhancement: